Platoniq/wilder-journal/_articles/es/wj1-blueprint-example-1.md

 author: agustibr
 journal-uid: wilder-journal-1
 cover:
-  path: /media/articles/heroes/blueprint_1.webp
+  path: /media/articles/heroes/hero_article_1.png
   credits: Image Credit
   alt: Alt text
   caption: the image caption
   thumbnail: /assets/media/no_image-thumbnail.png
 locale: es
+description: Esta es mi descripción para el artículo Blueprint
 category: blueprints
 ---
 I hear the jury's still out on science.
 Now, when you do this without getting punched in the chest, you'll have more fun.
 First place chick is hot, but has an attitude, doesn't date magicians.
 Whoa, this guy's straight?

-Guy's a pro. __Whoa, this guy's straight?__ *I don't understand the question, and I won't respond to it.* I'm a monster.
+Guy's a pro. **Whoa, this guy's straight?** *I don't understand the question, and I won't respond to it.* I'm a monster.

+{% quote { "author": "Eduardo Galeano" } %}Mucha gente pequña, en lugares pequeños, haciendo cosas pequeñas, puede cambiar el mundo{% endquote %}

 ## What's Spanish for "I know you speak English?"